robatron/web-vitals/README.md

 You'll likely want to combine this with `npm run watch` to ensure any changes you make are transpiled and rebuilt.

+#### Selenium errors

+If you encounter a `@wdio/selenium-standalone-service: Error: Selenium exited before it could start with code 1` error, verify Java is installed and system Java wrappers are able to find it.

+For example, [OpenJDK](https://openjdk.org/) can be installed in MacOS via `brew install java`, and `sudo ln -sfn /usr/local/opt/openjdk/libexec/openjdk.jdk /Library/Java/JavaVirtualMachines/openjdk.jdk` will ensure system Java wrappers can find it.

 ## Integrations

 - [**Web Vitals Connector**](https://goo.gle/web-vitals-connector): Data Studio connector to create dashboards from [Web Vitals data captured in BiqQuery](https://web.dev/vitals-ga4/).